qw4990/index_advisor/README.md

 The meaning of each parameter is as follows:

 - `dsn`: the DSN of the TiDB instance.
-- `max-num-indexes`: the maximum number of recommended indexes.
+- `max-num-indexes`: the maximum number of recommended indexes, default `5`.
 - `output`: the path to save the output result, optional; if it is empty, it will be printed directly on the terminal.

 Below are some optional parameters to help you filter queries: